 Selling branded products without being registered as a reseller not only violates the Shopify terms of service but can also land you in some trouble with the owner of the brand.

 In addition to that, 3rd party payment gateways might restrict your account or delay your approval unless you remove branded products, and 2Checkout.com is just one great example of those companies.

-It’s like going to a local shoe store, buy a shoe and resell it on your own, because you actually own it!
+It’s like going to a local shoe store, buying a shoe, and reselling it on your own because you actually own it!
 However, many companies try to control the distribution and pricing of their products.

 They actually own their market share by controlling the distribution of their products.

 So, this is not the case when selling branded products on Shopify, or on any other website or eCommerce platform online.

 Let me share with you what happened to me personally when I tried to sell a branded product with a trademark symbol!